FuckFiat/GriNwaLetTGbOt/README.md

 After all installation move the bot.py file to grin/grin-wallet and picture grin.png Open file bot.py  and change:

-TOKEN = "1056341881:AAEKYEkс-QVtKIмtzSgIFL06ahUIOnkPemo"	Here is the bot token that you receive from botFather password = 'Zalupa9563'  	Here is the password for the grin-wallet admin_id = [771844687, 730668]	Here is your telegram ID from @get_id_bot grin_pass_api = 'zijvVcc6GH5BYgznbR6K'  	Enter the contents of the file here /root/.grin/main/.api_secret

 TOKEN = "1056341881:AAEKYEkс-QVtKIмtzSgIFL06ahUIOnkPemo"
  > Here is the bot token that you receive from botFather password = 'Zalupa9563'